 - Try sulfate-free shampoos and conditioners such as this UK brand or this one.

 - Wash with a bar of soap … any simple, unfragranced brand will do.
+I buy these soaps unwrapped from Down To Earth in Dorchester.

 - Perfumes used to be made from essential oils – now they’re made from thousands of chemicals.
 Save wearing perfume for special occasions and put it on clothes, not skin.